 - To understand how dogs learn, how they communicate, and what would be considered their normal, species-specific behaviors.

-- To understand what motivates your dog, then use this knowledge to reward and reinforce behaviors you want.
+- To understand what motivates your dog, then use this knowledge to reward and reinforce the behaviors you want.

 - To develop problem-solving skills: applying the tools and techniques learned in training to real-life situations.